 The night market started out with some stalls in front of Feng Chia University but gradually spread out into the neighborhood.
 It now stretches 1.5 kilometers from north to south, with many small lanes and streets in between.

-The night market is known for its sheer diversity of foods.
-Some very popular ones include Ming Lun Dan Bing, the whale shaped containers of clams at Seaside Republic, and Yixin Vegetarian Stinky Tofu and Meesua.
+The night market is known for its sheer size and diversity of foods.
+Some very popular ones include deep fried sweet potato balls, green onion crepes, steamed clams, and vegetarian stinky tofu.

 Yizhong Street Night Market (Taichung)